 Even the most nutritious diets fail to provide essential nutrients at optimal levels.
-A diet that is 75% fruits/vegetables and %25 lean meat is best, yet because of modern agriculture and lifestyle, one should still look on sites like Express Health Shop for a suitable supplement.
+A diet that is 75% fruits/vegetables and %25 lean meat is best, yet because of modern agriculture and lifestyles, whole food is not enough for most people.
+There is an important role for supplements.

 1) EPA/DHA: Also known as Omega 3 Fatty Acid or “Fish Oil,” this essential fatty acid is a strong anti-inflammatory.
 Since inflammation is responsible for all types of degenerative diseases, this supplement has been implicated as being beneficial for problems ranging from arthritis to eczema.
 In fact, scientific trials have demonstrated EPA/DHA to be effective for treating arthritis pain, decreasing cardiac disease risk factors, and lowering cholesterol.
 If an ounce of prevention is worth a pound of cure, 3 grams of EPA/DHA is worth a cure for heart disease, knee replacements, cholesterol problems…

 2) Multivitamin: No; it’s not too easy.
 The single source of a myriad of essentials should not be overlooked.
 Even with the healthiest of diets, micronutrient deficiency can occur in the absence of a multi-vitamin.
 This is because the soils in which foods grow have become depleted from minerals and micronutrients.
 While scurvy and beriberi are diseases found only in history books, current problems of micronutrient deficiency include cardiovascular disease, neurological developmental problems, and DNA damage.
 A standard multivitamin has the right dose for most people.
 Also, all women of childbearing age should intake 800 micrograms of folic acid per day.
 That dose may require her to take a separate folic acid tablet.

 3) Calcium: There are several forms of calcium one can take.
 If calcium cannot be absorbed from the gut it is useless for our body.
 Calcium as a mixture of hydroxyapatite and dicalcium phosphate is the most useful to the body.
 Calcium is integral for developing and maintaining strong bones.
 Unfortunately, despite many foods being fortified with calcium, 1 in 5 older adults will develop osteoporotic fractures at some point.
 Preventing fractures with nutrition should start in one’s youth, and involve all 5 of these nutritional supplements.